PEPS AND SANCTIONS SCREENING

 How often are your PEPs and Sanctions data updated?

-Our UK, UN, EU & US Sanction lists are monitored for new releases several times daily while all other international lists are updated overnight.
-Our PEP data is refreshed daily.
+Our UK Sanctions list, alongside our UN, EU & US lists are monitored for new releases several times daily while all other international lists are updated overnight.
+Our database of Politically Exposed Persons including Relatives and Close Associates is refreshed daily based a wider range of official government sources and trusted third party organisations.

 What are PEP tiers?

 Based on Money Laundering Regulations as well as UK Government guidance, PEPs can be categorised into different tiers depending on their role.
-For example, Heads of State and Government would be regarded as Tier 1 while mayors and members of local councils would be Tier 4.
+For example, Heads of State and Government would be regarded as Tier 1 while prominent public functions such as mayors and members of local councils or their family members would be Tier 4.
 Under UK Government guidance the expectation is firms should be identify Tier 1 & 2 PEPs as a minimum.

 How much can we be fined for failure to comply with money laundering regulations?

-If my client is identified as a PEP must I stop working with them?
+If my client is identified as a politically exposed person (PEP) must I stop working with them?

-Whilst you can continue to work with a known PEP, you should carry out more scrutiny of the business relationship such as verifying both their source of funds and wealth.
+Whilst you can continue to work with a known PEP, such as someone who is linked to political parties, you should carry out enhanced due diligence of the business relationship such as verifying both their source of funds and wealth, checking for any financial sanctions or if they are linked to any international organisations.

 How long do I need to setup ongoing monitoring for?

-Money-laundering regulation does not stipulate how often you or for long you need to conduct ongoing monitoring for.
+Money-laundering regulation does not stipulate how often or for how long you need to conduct ongoing monitoring for.
 Instead, it states that ongoing monitoring must be ‘undertaken throughout the course of the relationship (including, where necessary, the source of funds) to ensure that the transactions are consistent with the relevant person’s knowledge of the customer, the customer’s business and risk profile’.
 The basic principle is that the higher the risk, the more thorough your due diligence and therefore ongoing monitoring.
-We allow you to tailor your ongoing monitoring on a customer by customer basis so it is reflective of the risk they impose.
+We allow you to tailor your ongoing monitoring on a customer by customer basis based on your own risk assessment, so it is reflective of the risk they impose.

 Top